tomvil/lfcs/practice/EssentialCommands_practice.md

 8. Change `personal/important.conf` owner to some other user
 9. Change `personal/important.conf` group to `wheel`
 10. Change both user and group to `root` for `personal/important.conf` file
+11. Set `/etc/resolv.conf` immutable and test if it was added.
+(Remove after)
 <br>

 ## ## Read and use system documentation